 LLB (India), LLM in Maritime Law (Southampton), Advocate (India), Solicitor of England & Wales, PG Cert (HE), FHEA

-Jae Sundaram is a Senior Lecturer in International trade & Maritime law.
-A dual qualified ‘trade and maritime’ lawyer, Jae practised for a number of years before moving to academia.
+A dual qualified ‘trade and maritime’ lawyer, Jae practised for several years before moving to academia.
 He holds a masters’ degree in maritime law and taught at the University of Plymouth before moving to Buckingham.
-Jae is the course coordinator for International Trade and Maritime Law, Law of World Trade, Money Laundering, Offshore Banking & Asset Recover, and Commercial Conflict of Laws, on the LLM programme.
-On the LLB programme, he is course coordinator for Commercial Law, besides being a tutor for Torts and Contract Law in the LLB Programme.
+Jae is the course coordinator for International Trade and Maritime Law, Law of World Trade, and Commercial Conflict of Laws, on the LLM programme.
+He is the course coordinator for Commercial Law, on the full-time and part-time LLB programmes, and teaches Law of Torts, Contract Law, and Public International Law in the LLB Programme.

-Jae’s research interests focus on the Maritime Law, International Trade, World Trade, use (abuse) of digital currency in money laundering activities, and international law relating to the proportionality in the use of weaponry in modern conflicts.
-His monograph on Pharmaceutical Patent Protection and World Trade Law: The Unresolved Problems of Access to Medicines, published in 2018 is the culmination of over 5 years’ research into the problems faced in developing countries across the globe in accessing life-saving medicines, brought about by the introduction of extended pharmaceutical patent protection through the WTO.
-Jae is currently working on a textbook on world trade law, and also on an article on the legal limits of modern weaponry with Dr Grimal.
+Jae’s research interests focus on the Maritime Law, International Trade, World Trade, Conflict of Laws, and International Law relating to the proportionality in the use of weaponry in modern conflicts.
+His monograph on Pharmaceutical Patent Protection and World Trade Law: The Unresolved Problems of Access to Medicines, published in 2018 (with Routledge) is the culmination of over 5 years’ research into the problems faced in developing countries across the globe in accessing life-saving medicines, brought about by the introduction of extended pharmaceutical patent protection through the WTO.

 - “Pharmaceutical Patent Protection and World Trade Law: The Unresolved Problems of Access to Medicines” (Routledge 2018).

-- “Marine Insurance” (Editor/ Contributing Editor) (Institute of Chartered Shipbrokers 2017).
+- “Marine Insurance” (Editor/ Contributing Editor) (Institute of Chartered Shipbrokers, Bloomsbury, 2017).

 - “The Incremental Militarisation of Outer Space: A Threshold Analysis” (co-authored with Dr Francis Grimal).
 Chinese Journal of International Law 17 (2) (2018) 45-72.